 For updates about Bristol Temple Meads, please see our latest station newsletter (PDF).

 Electrification of Patchway Tunnels

-From 16 June to 6 July we will be working to install electrification equipment through Patchway Tunnels, in preparation for the electrification of the line between London Paddington and Cardiff.
+From 16 June to 6 July, we carried out a three-week block of work to install electrification equipment through Patchway Tunnels, in preparation for the electrification of the line between London Paddington and Cardiff.